5l1v3r1/Sonarr-wiki/Installation.md

 **Raspberry Pi**

-Since armhf mono packages are not available through our repo you will need to install via the [tar.gz package](https://download.sonarr.tv/v2/master/latest/NzbDrone.master.tar.gz) since mono 3.6+ is required you will need to compile it until the repos contain a suitable version.
+Since armhf mono packages are not available through our repo you will need to install via the [tar.gz package](https://download.sonarr.tv/v2/master/latest/NzbDrone.master.tar.gz).
+Since mono 3.6+ is required you will need to compile it until the repos contain a suitable version.

 **mono**